 Square Inc. (NYSE: SQ)

-Square was founded by Jack Dorsey and Jim McKelvey in in 2009 in St. Louis, Missouri.
+Square was founded by Jack Dorsey and Jim McKelvey in 2009 in St. Louis, Missouri.

-The idea occurred to Dorsey, who also founded Twitter, when McKelvey couldn’t complete a sale due to an inability to accept credit cards.
+The idea occurred to Dorsey, who also founded Twitter, when McKelvey couldn’t complete a sale because they couldn’t accept credit cards.

 In addition to their credit card processing services, Square launched several other products under the Square name.